aptos-labs/aptos-ts-sdk/README.md

 To run the SDK tests, simply run from the root of this repository:

-> Note: make sure aptos local node is up and running
+> Note: make sure aptos local node is up and running.
+Take a look at the [local development network guide](https://aptos.dev/guides/local-development-network/) for more details.

 ```bash
 pnpm test